techidaily/site-location-fake/source/_posts/a-detailed-vpna-fake-gps-location-free-review-on-poco-f5-pro-5g-drfone-by-drfone-virtual-android.md

 After downloading the app, you'll receive an alert that they have joined your Circle.
 You'll be able to monitor their activities from then on.

-## Part 5: How to Fake Your Circle Location on Life360

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/XIUatTFH0Zw?si=ZCtoBtIy18y2F5Vc" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/kx-Pb0otJCs?si=Mvr49yQVesmJA8-O" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

+## Part 5: How to Fake Your Circle Location on Life360

 ### Dr.Fone - Virtual Location